jamesplease/redux-resource/docs/introduction/similar-projects.md

 Instead, it merges all metadata for all resources onto a single property.

-For instance, if a user saves two resources simultaneously, you can track those saves independently using resourceful-redux, but using redux-rest-resource you can just tell that at least one resource is being updated.
+Consider, for instance, if a user decides to save two resources simultaneously. resourceful-redux will track those two actions independently, but redux-rest-resource will only track that at least one resource is being saved.

 #### [redux-resources](https://github.com/travisbloom/redux-resources)

-Some major differences between this library and resourceful-redux are:
+A short list of things that redux-resources does differently is:

-1. resources are split up in the store based on the requests that you make. resourceful-redux tracks all resources of the same type into a single list
+1. resources are split up in the store based on the requests that you make. resourceful-redux stores all resources of the same type into a single list
 1. it does not provide metadata on a per-resource level
 1. it provides timestamps for the operations that you perform out of the box
 1. it keeps a cache of errors returned from the server out of the box

 The features of redux-resources that are not included in resourceful-redux would be straightforward to add in via plugins.
-However, getting the level of detail that resourceful-redux provides for requests would be difficult to achieve when using redux-resources.
+However, getting the level of detail that resourceful-redux provides for requests appears like it would be difficult to achieve using redux-resources.

 #### [redux-json-api](https://github.com/dixieio/redux-json-api)